Let’s Make Sure There’s Not a Single Person Suffering

 “We expect no significant issues this year as we’ve had good rainfall.”

 “Let’s start the irrigation canal construction this winter after the harvest in autumn.
-You must be very disappointed that I keep coming but we haven’t started any work yet, right?”
+You must be very disappointed that I keep coming but we haven’t started any work yet, right?”“No, not at all.”

 Until now, it was difficult to provide sufficient explanations due to interpretation limitations.
 Today, however, we have Rinchen Dawa, who is from Khamsar village and speaks Korean well, so we can interpret directly into the Khamsar regional language.